-September may seem like a long time away, but multiple waves have already sold out for Cardiff 2014, so it’s time to bag those entries!
+Cardiff Survival is nearly here!
+The Event is almost sold out and we have released some extra space to cope with demand.
+So now is the time to act if you want a place!
 2014 will again see the MH Survival Series travel to cities in Wales, England and Scotland for the Tri-Nations Series before we unleash 2 “finales” in Manchester and London.
 National pride is at stake as we invite Survivors from across the Land to front up to the challenge.
 The Welsh Capital won the 2012 and the 2013 Tri-Nation series and is the host location for the first event of this year’s Tri-Nations Series.
-So get down to Cardiff on 28th September 2014 and prepare to defend your National pride.
+So get down to Cardiff on 28th September 2014 and prepare to defend your National pride!

 All this Survivin’ is thirsty work.
 We will be building our trade-mark brilliant beer tent at the event site once more.
 We will be serving up ice-cold beer and real ales and the beer tent will be open until you are all safely home.
 If 2013’s innings is anything to go by, we’ll be needing to talk to the nice man at the Brewery to set aside a good few barrels, as you decimated the beer in 2013!
 Expect Rat Race Blonde ales and ice-cold lager on draught as minimum.

 Cardiff is on the M4 and a wee hop, skip and a jump across the Severn bridges for those travelling from Southern England.
 For those coming from the north, the M50 can bring you pretty quickly towards Cardiff via the Wye valley from Brum and beyond.